project-spiel/project-spiel.github.io/libspeechprovider_intro.md

 title: Create A Speech Provider
 ---

-Code speaks best, so lets dive right in and create a fully functional speech provider that uses the `espeak-ng` command line progeam you probably already have installed.
+Code speaks best, so lets dive right in and create a fully functional speech provider that uses the `espeak-ng` command line program you probably already have installed.

 ```python
 from dasbus.loop import EventLoop